Zoobooks magazine for kids!

 Label Me!
 Printouts

 Anatomy: The Hippopotamus is about 4.5 feet (1.4 m) high at the shoulder and about 13 feet (4 m).
-It has an almost hairless body, a huge mouth and canine teeth up that are to 28 inches (72 cm) long.
-Hippos weigh up to 10,000 pounds (4500 kg).
+It has a short tail, small eyes, a huge mouth and canine teeth up that are to 28 inches (72 cm) long.
 The enormous mouth can open 4 feet (1.2 m) wide.
-Hippos have unusual pores on their body which exude a thick, oily, pink sweat.
+The legs are short and thick and the body is barrel-shaped.
+Despite its stubby shape, this aggressive animal is a very fast runner (faster than a human).
+Hippos weigh up to 10,000 pounds (4500 kg); they are the third-heaviest land animal (after the elephant and the white rhino).
 Baby hippos weigh 60-110 pounds (28-50 kg) at birth.
+Hippos have unusual pores on their almost-hairless body which exude a thick, oily, pink sweat.

 Enchanted Learning Search